-The Chester Mystery Plays have a history that harks back to around the 14th century, when crafts guilds would stage the stories from the back of carts.
-The Laurence Olivier Award-winning South African company’s lively retelling of these famous Biblical tales shares that ethos, appearing minimal and homemade in many of its props and designs, giving the appearance of locals using what they can to tell tales.
+The mystery plays have a history that harks back to around the 14th century, when crafts guilds would stage the stories from the back of carts.
+The Laurence Olivier Award-winning South African company’s lively retelling of these famous Biblical stories shares that ethos, appearing minimal and homemade in many of its props and designs, giving the appearance of locals using what they can to tell tales.

 It adds to the feeling of a show which is somehow both raw and polished.
 Where else in the West End would musical accompaniment come from playing a glass of water or swinging some tubing?

-At the show’s centre, the irresistible Pauline Malefane plays both God and Jesus.
-She is a creator who demands to be believed in, bringing terror with her wide-eyed stare, peace and love with a simple, heart-warming smile, and appearing truly, painfully hurt when betrayed by Adam and Eve, like a mother disappointed in a lying child.
+At the show’s centre, Pauline Malefane plays both God and Jesus.
+She is a creator to be believed in, bringing terror with her wide-eyed stare, peace and love with a simple, heart-warming smile, and appearing truly, painfully hurt when betrayed by Adam and Eve, like a mother disappointed in a lying child.

-Around her, the 30-strong cast takes on multiple roles to tell the various stories, which include; a hilarious take on a brow-beaten Noah and his stubborn, unhelpful wife, a two-minute tour through the lineage of the old testament, and a harrowing crucifixion.
+Around her the 30-strong cast takes on multiple roles to tell the various stories; a hilarious take on a brow-beaten Noah and his stubborn, unhelpful wife, an uplifting version of the nativity and a harrowing crucifixion.
 Throughout, the cast impress with their vocal talents, raising the Garrick theatre’s roof with their songs performed, for the most part, with only percussion accompaniment.
 The heavenly host really does have the voices of angels.